tobias-z/muxa/NOTES.md

 - [x] Take BrowserRouter props on the SSRRouter
 - [x] Remove Switch???
 - [ ] Send params to the loader
+- [ ] Rename Router and route to "Router" and "LoadedRoute"
+- [ ] Optional fallback on routes
 - [ ] Caching option on route
+- [ ] Make useRouteData call getter if it doesn't exist

 - [x] Tests